psychopass003/openclaw/SECURITY-NOTES.md

 all already needed Basic Auth.
 Still set it back to `false` (and let the Space restart) once you're done pairing — this trades a fixed timer for relying on you to flip it off, not for "always on."

 ---

+## Follow-up — 1 Jul 2026 (cont.): repeating 401s, log noise, and "is this two logins conflicting?"

+Prompted by a fresh boot log showing the same `manifest.webmanifest` / `favicon.svg` / `control-ui-config.json` 401s repeating continuously for the
+full ~10-minute capture, across three different client IPs, alongside a "Device pairing required" screen after entering the Gateway Token.
+Read as "two logins sending conflicting requests" — worth being precise about, since they're not actually in conflict.

+**Correction to Follow-up #10 above:** that entry assumed the manifest/ favicon/config 401s were "the same credential-attachment gap" as the WebSocket issue and "eventually succeed on retry," the way other assets do.
+The new log disproves the second half of that: across the full capture, `manifest.webmanifest`, `favicon.svg`, `favicon-32.png`, and `control-ui-config.json` are 401 on *every single occurrence* — never a 200 — while `/`, `/chat`, and `/assets/*.js|css` do show the normal 401-then-200 pattern once the browser has a valid credential to attach.
+The mechanism diagnosis was right; the "it resolves itself" part wasn't.
+Fixed below instead of leaving it as accepted log noise.

+### 12. Static/config sub-resources never carry Basic Auth credentials, so they never succeeded
+**File:** `nginx.conf`

+Confirmed against the boot log: every 401 for `manifest.webmanifest`, `favicon.svg`, `favicon-32.png`, and `control-ui-config.json` in the capture
+— none ever got a 200.
+This matches long-documented (largely WONTFIX'd) Chromium/Firefox behavior: the PWA manifest and favicon are fetched through browser-internal codepaths that don't attach cached HTTP Basic Auth even to an already-authenticated same-origin realm, and a Service Worker's own background fetches (update checks, precache) can fire with no page attached to inherit credentials from. `control-ui-config.json` is fetched by the Control UI's own JS before the user has entered anything (by design, per OpenClaw's own docs on how the connect screen bootstraps).

+**Fix:** added an exact-match `location` block exempting only these specific non-sensitive paths (favicons, manifest, `sw.js`, `control-ui-config.json`, `robots.txt`) from `auth_basic`, via `auth_basic off;`.
+None of them authenticate, execute, or return anything sensitive. `/`, `/chat`, and the WebSocket endpoint are untouched and still require Basic Auth (or, for the WS upgrade specifically, the Gateway's own token auth per the Follow-up #10 map).

+### 13. error_log noise from Hugging Face's own health checks
+**File:** `nginx.conf`

+The `10.112.183.5 ... client closed connection while waiting for request` lines repeating once a second for the entire capture are Hugging Face's own container health-checker opening a raw TCP connection to port 7860 and closing it without sending a request — not a client, not an error.
+At nginx's `info` log level this gets logged every time, along with routine "client closed keepalive connection" notices, burying the one line per request that's actually diagnostic.

+**Fix:** `error_log` level lowered from `info` to `warn`.
+Basic Auth failures are logged by nginx's auth module at `error` severity (above `warn`), so those still show; `access_log` (the per-request status-code lines) is a separate stream and unaffected either way.

+### 14. Investigated: `gateway.auth.mode: "trusted-proxy"` to merge both logins into one — not applied

+OpenClaw supports delegating Gateway auth entirely to an authenticating reverse proxy via `gateway.auth.mode: "trusted-proxy"`, with identity passed through a header (e.g. `X-Forwarded-User`, settable here from nginx's `$remote_user` after a successful Basic Auth check).
+Per OpenClaw's docs, this mode also lets Control UI WebSocket sessions connect *without* device pairing — which would have collapsed this deployment's two logins (Basic Auth + Gateway Token) and the pairing screen into a single Basic Auth login, directly addressing the "why two logins" question at the root.

+**Not applied**, for one specific reason: trusted-proxy mode requires the identity header on *every* request reaching the Gateway, including the WebSocket upgrade itself — meaning the WS handshake would need to carry a valid Basic Auth `Authorization` header directly, with no fallback.
+That's exactly the request type Follow-up #10 above documents browsers as unreliable at attaching cached Basic Auth credentials to (Firefox specifically is documented to reuse stale cached credentials across WebSocket reconnects, causing roughly every other connection attempt to fail).
+Switching now would risk trading today's one-time, clearly-labeled pairing screen for an intermittent, hard-to-diagnose WS connection failure — a worse failure mode, even though the steady-state UX would be nicer.
+Left on `gateway.auth.mode: "token"` (current, working) instead.
+Revisit if OpenClaw ships a way to satisfy trusted-proxy identity without gating the WS upgrade request itself.

+---